 With any exam, it’s important to know how you will be graded.
 Revenue Recognition is not just about turning your test in on time and meeting the compliance deadline; companies will be graded on the accuracy of adhering to the new guidance.
 This exam is pass/fail out of the gate, rather than a traditional letter grade.

-Companies that make inadvertent mistakes, misinterpretation and misapplication of revenue recognition standard will fail the exam and could receive scrutiny from the U.S. Securities and Exchange Commission (SEC).
-The repercussions of failing to comply with the new regulations (noncompliance) can be time consuming and costly.
+Companies that make inadvertent mistakes, misinterpretations, and misapplication of revenue recognition standards will fail the exam and could receive scrutiny from the U.S. Securities and Exchange Commission (SEC).
+The repercussions of failing to comply with the new regulations (noncompliance) can be time-consuming and costly.
 For this reason, passing the revenue recognition exam is paramount.

 TALK TO SOMEONE WHO HAS PASSED THE EXAM

-Jon Hansen, a Partner at Dixon Hughes Goodman, discussed overcoming some of these challenges: Overcoming the challenges faced during implementation of ASC 606.
+- Jon Hansen, a Partner at Dixon Hughes Goodman, discussed overcoming some of these challenges: Overcoming the challenges faced during the implementation of ASC 606.

 THINGS YOU CAN DO BEFORE THE REV REC EXAM – WAYS TO BEAT ASC 606/IFRS 15 REV REC PROCRASTINATION